WillBuik/hyphae-handshake/README.md

 How Hyphae Works
 ================

-Hyphae hanshakes look like an unmodified Noise hanshake to your application.
+Hyphae handshakes look like an unmodified Noise handshake to your application.
 Under the hood, a few things are going on to make this work smoothly with QUIC:

-- Noise's proposed extesnsion for Additional Symmetric Key generation is used to generate the extra keys QUIC needs.
+- Noise's proposed extension for Additional Symmetric Key generation is used to generate the extra keys QUIC needs.
 - Hyphae adds some additional data (e.g. QUIC transport parameters) to the first two Noise payloads.